xypwn/linux-typeracer-bot/README.md

 ## Installation and Basic Usage
 * open a terminal emulator
 * clone the repo using `git clone https://github.com/xypwn/linux-typeracer-bot.git`
-* cange directory into the new folder `cd unix-typeracer-bot`
+* cange directory into the new folder `cd linux-typeracer-bot`
 * open firefox and visit [typeracer.com](https://play.typeracer.com)
 * make sure to have the typeracer tab selected, then execute the script with `sh bot.sh`
   * if you want, you can type `sh bot.sh --help` to get some configuration options